 If you’re just starting out and feel like you don’t have enough to put your resume, think again.
 All of those clinical hours count, as do your nursing school accomplishments.

 For example, Monster.com offers this sample work history for a nursing student:

 “Worked under the supervision of an RN providing bedside care, treatment and clinical documentation for patients on cardiac, oncology and medical-surgical floors.
 Handled medication administration, dressing changes, IVs and all other aspects of nursing care.
-Facilitated admissions, discharges and transfers; prepared chart notes and other documentation; and participated on interdisciplinary team.”
+Facilitated admissions, discharges, and transfers; prepared chart notes and other documentation; and participated on the interdisciplinary team.”

 The remainder of your resume should be in reverse chronological order with sections that may include: “Professional Experience,” “Education,” “Professional Organizations,” “Honors and Awards,” “Additional Skills,” etc.